The Boy Inside the Broken House

 Repair your life.

-Such modest little orders.
+Such modest orders.
 On paper they look harmless, like a packet of Marie biscuits.
-But inside a depressive low they become the Himalayas wearing bathroom slippers.
+Inside a heavy morning they become the Himalayas wearing bathroom slippers.
 The toothbrush becomes a project.
 The kettle becomes a negotiation.
-The laptop becomes a court summons.
+The laptop becomes a summons.

-Once, at least, if a man felt left behind, he could imagine being overtaken by another man.
-Some younger fellow, perhaps.
-Better teeth.
-Better posture.
-A fresh degree.
-A motivational LinkedIn smile.
-The sort of person who says “excited to announce” without first needing two cups of tea and a minor resurrection.
+Once, if a man felt left behind, he could imagine being overtaken by another man.
+Some younger fellow perhaps, with better posture, fresher certificates, and a LinkedIn smile that says “excited to announce” without first requiring two cups of tea and a private resurrection.

 This is where the joke becomes cruel.